 - Rolling over onto its back

 Mostly, the cat wants to be acknowledged and enjoy some light petting.
 Ordinarily, the circling will stop after a few moments.
 If not, the cat still wants something from you.
-Often, this will either be food or playtime.
-Offer your cat a small treat and, if necessary, reach for a favorite toy.
+Usually, this will either be food or playtime.

 Allow your cat to guide you in this instance.
 Remember, cats have excellent hearing.
 It may have heard something suspicious that you’re unable to hear.

-Alternatively, your cat may have seen or smelled something on your property.
-Cats are not guardian animals in the traditional sense.
-Cats protect territory with all their might, though.
+Your cat may have seen or smelled or seen something worrying on your property.
+Cats are not guardian animals in the traditional sense, but will definitely take steps to protect their territory.

 A cat does not see its owner as a master or superior.
 Cats consider themselves the equal of humans.
 This means that a particularly bossy cat may display dominant behaviors.

 Circling and blocking is a common dominance tactic in inter-cat relationships.
-The dominant cat is addressing where the submissive cat can walk.
-It is saying, “I choose where you do and do not go.”
+The dominant cat is defining where the submissive cat can walk.
+It is saying, “I choose where you do and don’t go.”